Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills: Abstract

 \section{Abstract}

-Task and motion planning is a well-established approach for solving long-horizon robot planning problems.
-However, traditional methods assume that each task-level robot action, or skill, can be reduced to kinematic motion planning.
-We address the challenge of combining motion planning with closed-loop motor controllers that go beyond mere kinematic considerations.
-We propose a novel framework that integrates these policies into motion planning using \emph{Composable Interaction Primitives (CIPs)}, enabling the use of diverse, non-composable pre-learned skills in hierarchical robot planning.
-We validate our \emph{Task and Skill Planning (TASP)} approach through real-world experiments on a bimanual manipulator and a mobile manipulator, demonstrating that CIPs allow diverse robots to combine motion planning with general-purpose skills to solve complex, long-horizon tasks.
+Task and motion planning (TAMP) is a well-established approach for solving long-horizon robot planning problems.
+Although TAMP methods have historically assumed that each task-level robot action, or skill, can be reduced to kinematic motion planning, recent work has explored integrating closed-loop controllers and learned skills into TAMP-style systems.
+Our approach integrates pre-existing, heterogeneous robot skills---including learned, force-controlled, and black-box policies---into a hierarchical planner while preserving the object-centric failure reasoning of typical TAMP solvers.
+We leverage Composable Interaction Primitives (CIPs) to synthesize head and tail motion plans bridging consecutive skills, facilitating both planning-time refinement and execution-time adjustment.
+We validate our \emph{Task and Skill Planning (TASP)} approach through real-world experiments on a bimanual manipulator and a mobile manipulator, demonstrating that CIPs enable diverse robots to combine heterogeneous skills to solve complex, long-horizon tasks, including multi-room mobile manipulation problems with non-monotonic task structure.